 - ½ jalapeño pepper seeds removed and flesh chopped very finely

-- tbsp Zest and juice of two limes about 2 juice
+- tablespoon Zest and juice of two limes about 2 juice

 - 1 ripe avocado cubed